NicoPANW/Contrail_Cookbook/docs/index.md

 ![Screenshot](img/routing/Routing-Network-Route-Tables-set1.png)

 Below is the CN point of view for the 9.9.9.9/32 routes.
-The 192.168.100.163 netx-hop is the vRouter address hosting vSRX_4.
+The 192.168.100.163 next-hop is the vRouter address hosting vSRX_4.

 ![Screenshot](img/routing/Routing-Network-Route-Tables-result1.png)